kuzzleio/sdk-javascript/doc/7/getting-started/react/standalone/index.md

 <<< ./snippets/App.js.snippet:9[js]

-We will receive notifications from Kuzzle each time we modify our message collection (even if it is a message creation on our part) that we will use to add the messages in our array.
+We will receive real-time notification from Kuzzle each time a message is added to our message collection.
+We will use those notifications to append the messages to our application state.

 Now, we need to subscribe to the collection that contains our messages.
-So let's create our `subscribeMessages()` action.
+So let's create our `subscribeMessages()` method.
 It will call Kuzzle's realtime controller to allow us to [receive notifications](/sdk/js/7/controllers/realtime/subscribe) on message creations:

 <<< ./snippets/App.js.snippet:10[js]